jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## ASG - Scaling Cooldowns

-- cooldown period helps to ensure that your ASG does not launch or terminate additional instances before the previous scaling acitivity takes effect.
+- It is a cooldown period helps to ensure that your ASG does not launch or terminate additional instances before the previous scaling acitivity takes effect.

 - In addtion to default cooldown for ASG, can create new cooldowns that apply to